antmendoza/temporal_java_workshop/src/main/java/io/temporal/workshop/_3/query/README.md

 - [What is a Query?](https://docs.temporal.io/workflows#query)

-## Exercise: Add a QueryMethod that returns the current status
+## Exercise: Modify the workflow implementation to retrieve the internal state

 A Query is a synchronous operation that is used to get the state of a Workflow Execution.

 Modify the workflow to add a query method that returns the value of `this.transfeStatus`.

+Use [Query](https://docs.temporal.io/workflows#query) and `Workflow.await` with duration to implement this feature.

 This folder contains two sub-folders:
-- `initial` is you starting point, the code skeleton you have to work in to complete the exercise following the steps described below.
+- `initial` is you starting point, the code skeleton within which you must work to complete the exercise following the steps described below..
 - `solution` contains the final code, after all steps are implemented.

-Start working with the code in the `initial` folder.
+Begin by working with the code in the `initial` folder.
 Take your time to familiarize yourself with the following pieces of code:
 - [./initial/MoneyTransferWorkflow.java](initial/MoneyTransferWorkflow.java): Workflow interface.
 - [./initial/MoneyTransferWorkflowImpl.java](initial/MoneyTransferWorkflowImpl.java): Workflow implementation.
 - [./initial/StarterAndQuery.java](initial/StarterAndQuery.java): Client that sends the request to the server and